Meet the Team

 Part of the Georgetown Undergraduate Research Opportunities Program (GUROP), the Undergraduate Research Assistants share interests in research and equitable maternal healthcare in D.C.

-Claire Auslander is a junior at Georgetown University studying Nursing.
+Claire Auslander is a senior at Georgetown University studying Nursing.
 She is excited to engage her interests in family planning, maternal health disparities, and public health equity as a member of the research team!
-Outside of research, Claire is involved with SNAG's legislative interest group, h*yas for choice, and the Jewish students association.
+Outside of research, Claire is involved with Campus Ministry Student Forum, SNAG's legislative action group, h*yas for choice, and the Jewish students association.
+She also works as an interfaith engagement fellow with Campus Ministry.
 She is an aspiring nurse-midwife dedicated to advancing reproductive freedom through healthcare delivery, research, and advocacy.

 Study Mentors